 Date: April 19, 2020

 On the night I moved to San Francisco proper, I left my cardboard-packed studio and went for a walk.
 That first apartment sat at a dead end at the top of Potrero Hill, and behind that dead end was a park.
 With a 90 second hike up the grass, you could see it all.
-To the east, the Bay with its ferry boats and barges and shimmering reflection of stars; the cranes of Oakland behind it that look exactly like AT-AT Walkers, apocryphal inspiration or no; the barest hint of the Berkeley campanile, or at least where I imagined it to be.
+To the east, the Bay with its ferry boats and barges and reflection of stars; the cranes of Oakland behind it that look exactly like AT-AT Walkers, apocryphal inspiration or no; the barest hint of the Berkeley campanile, or at least where I imagined it to be.
 To the north that shimmering skyline, Song 27’s Downtown; the promise of everything my move entailed, of what I might one day see as familiar, mine.
 To the west, Twin Peaks; the unexplored terrain; the parts of the city I couldn’t name, what I hoped to eventually discover (and where I presently sit).
 To the north, a tennis court and another, taller hill.
 (You can’t ever really see it all.)

 I stood in that spot for a very long time, shivering at the bay breeze and the falling of not-quite rain.
-It was late and it was March and my Sperrys were soaked in mud, but I couldn’t look away and risk losing sight of that view.
+It was late and it was March and my Sperrys were soaked in mud, but I couldn’t look away and risk losing that view.
 Like Simba being hoisted above his kingdom’s great expanse, I wanted to inspect it, take every angle in.
 That familiar jolt returned to me, the thrill of an airport runway—but I wasn’t going anywhere.
 I was static; I was home.
 A traveler in his own neighborhood, perpetually amazed.
 I hoped it would be perpetual.